openSUSE/news-o-o/_posts/2012-04-26-opensuse-and-gsoc-2012-good-to-go.markdown

     * **Redesigning fdisk to be more extensible and implement GPT support -**Davidlohr Bueso will be cleaning up and refactoring everyone's favorite disk utility, fdisk.

-    * **Scanny, a security scanner for Ruby code -** Piotr NieÅ‚acny will be be working on [scanny](https://github.com/openSUSE/scanny), a tool designed to alert developers to security errors in their Ruby code.
+    * **Scanny, a security scanner for Ruby code -** Piotr Niełacny will be be working on [scanny](https://github.com/openSUSE/scanny), a tool designed to alert developers to security errors in their Ruby code.

-    * **An upstream/downstream tracker -**Â  N.B.Prashanth will write an "upstream/downstream" tracker tool that will track the differences between upstream versions and distro packages.
+    * **An upstream/downstream tracker -**  N.B.Prashanth will write an "upstream/downstream" tracker tool that will track the differences between upstream versions and distro packages.

-    * **Writable snapshot support for ext4 snapshots -Â ** Yongqiang Yang will extend ext4 to support writeable snapshots.
+    * **Writable snapshot support for ext4 snapshots - ** Yongqiang Yang will extend ext4 to support writeable snapshots.